EladioAMendez/visions_align/DevPlanDocs/6-Authentication-System.md

-# FeNAgO Authentication System
+# VisionsAlign Authentication System

 ## Overview

-FeNAgO uses NextAuth.js to provide a robust authentication system with multiple authentication methods.
+VisionsAlign uses NextAuth.js to provide a robust authentication system with multiple authentication methods.
 This document outlines the authentication architecture, configuration, and implementation details.

 ## Authentication Methods